expln/metamath-lamp/docs/guide.md

 > In the Editor select "+"  (add new statement).
 Enter
 > `|- ( 2 + 2 ) = 4`
-> and Enter (Return) to save the result.
+> and press Enter (Return) to save the result.
 > Be sure to surround each symbol by at least one space, and the
 > parentheses are not optional.

+For our purposes, we're going to rename our goal with the label "qed".
+Renaming the target statement (as well as any other statement) is not required; you could just continue using the label metamath-lamp suggested.
+But renaming some of the statements (especially the target one) makes them easier to distinguish for you and eventually this name will appear in the final proof.

-> Finally, select the statement number (1) and change its name to "qed".
+> Select the statement number (1) using the checkbox to the left of it.
+> Change its name to "qed" and press Enter (Return).

 Now we need to figure out how to prove this.
-Metamath-lamp can actually do a lot of this automatically, but we will *intentionally* avoid some of those automations to see how to prove something in cases where the automations can't do enough.
+Metamath-lamp can actually some things automatically, but we will *intentionally* avoid some of those automations to see how to prove something in cases where the automations can't do enough.

+There are many different ways to create a proof, including top-down, bottom-up, or even middle-out.
+Metamath-lamp supports them all.
+Also, note that there are often many proofs for the same true statement.
+Here we're going to show one way to do it, as an example.

 In many cases we can prove a statement by identifying definitions of what we want to prove, finding their expansions, and repeatedly